paveloom-f/lbry-android/README.md

 # About this fork

 This fork disables the filter of black-listed content used in the official [LBRY Android](https://github.com/lbryio/lbry-android) client by changing a few lines of code.
-Specifically, applying
+Specifically, by applying

 ```bash
 sed -ri 's|(Lbryio\.populateOutpointList)|// \1|g' "$(grep -lr "Lbryio.populateOutpointList" app/src)"